xxc3nsoredxx/sedutil/README.md

 This process _should_ leave the data on the drive intact, but ***ABSLUTELY NO GUARANTEES ARE MADE.***
 Before continuing, ensure you have a working backup of any data you wish to keep.

-This page is based on the information found on the DTA repo's [wiki](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive).
+This page is based on the information found on the DTA repo's [wiki][dta wiki encrypt].
 Reading their guides can give a bit more information, but it may or may not be fully compatible with this version of the software:

 **NOTE:**